durgeshparekh/meal_planning_app/README.md

    - Allow basic list management (add/remove items).

 2. **Grocery List Generation**
-   - Create a feature to automatically generate grocery lists for the meal plan.
+   - Create a feature to generate grocery lists for the meal plan automatically.
    - Aggregate ingredient quantities from multiple recipes.
    - Allow users to mark grocery list items as purchased.

 3. **User Authentication & Profile Management**
-   - Implement user authentication (sign up, login, logout).
+   - Implement user authentication (sign up, log in, logout).
    - Allow users to manage their profiles.
    - Save user preferences and meal plans to their profiles.